Commanders, a wargame digest

 A Union division under Brigadier General Shields in approaching.
 His orders are to secure Graysville with all haste.

-Having taken the inspiration for this campaign from Charles Grant’s book ‘Programmed Wargame Scenarios’, Orders have been given to the units of both sides, but equally importantly, each location occupied by a confederate force has been given some dice driven options that they will test against in response to any hostile action.
+Having taken the inspiration for this campaign from Charles Grant’s book ‘Programmed Wargame Scenarios’, Orders have been given to the units of both sides, but equally importantly, each location occupied by a Confederate force has been given some dice driven options that they will test against in response to any hostile action.

 What this means is that, for example, as Dowdall Church is attacked, the occupying 31st Virginia regiment located there will dice against a number of pre-determined potential response.
 So until that happens, we will not know how 31st will respond.
 Mostly the responses are weighted towards a certain decision, but who knows what the dice will give us.